aankit/cs4all-fellows/README.md

 #### Triage
 Where is everyone in terms of having something worthwhile to demo that they can actually get useful feedback on?
+Keep building...

 #### Demos
+Using the Teacher-Learner-Observer (TLO) training modality we will workshop our unit ideas, get useful feedback on content, pedagogical strategies, potential extensions, etc.

+#### Next steps for Fellowship
+Finalize meeting plan
+Finalize objectives - dates and deliverables, per session management

 ## Resources